Use of Personal Information

-If you make an application on behalf of a business, we will process personal information about shareholders, directors, partners and owners, including name, date of birth, address, credit history and information made public (for example on social media and on public registers).
+If you make an application on behalf of a business, we will process personal information about shareholders, directors, partners and owners, including name, date of birth, address, credit history and publicly available (for example on the internet, social media and on public registers).

 Where information fields are marked as mandatory on any application form that you complete, you will need to provide such information in order for us to continue with your application.

 Special categories of personal data include information about an individual's health and other categories of personal information which are closely protected (e.g. biometric data).

 We do not generally process such information, unless you have voluntarily provided that information to us, for example, where you have notified us of a health issue that would mean you would be classed as a 'vulnerable customer' (i.e. if you, due to your personal circumstances or personal characteristics, are especially vulnerable to financial detriment).
 You have the right to withdraw your consent for us to hold details of your vulnerability at any time by contacting us by telephone, email or in writing.

 Criminal offence information is not defined as special categories of personal data, however, this information does require additional protections.
 Criminal offence information covers information related to convictions and offences, including alleged offences, court proceedings, and sentencing.

 Where permitted by law, we process criminal offence information for specific and limited activities and purposes, such as to perform checks to prevent and detect crime and to comply with laws relating to money laundering, fraud, terrorist financing, bribery and corruption, and international sanctions.
 It may involve investigating and gathering intelligence on suspected financial crimes, fraud and threats and sharing data between banks, with law enforcement and regulatory bodies.

 In summary, we use your personal information for the purposes of: